AnAnarchist/agent-Based-RL-integration/README.md

 The work of the developer transitions from writing plans to defining a learning phase.

 ## Framework usage
-Comprehensive description of the fram
+Comprehensive description of the framework, and how to use it, is provided in the original paper (and in the slides linked above).

+Developers can create Jason